John Langdon (typographer): Career

 In 1992, Three Rivers Press published Wordplay, Langdon's first book about ambigrams.
 Each ambigram was accompanied by a philosophical essay.
 Math professor Dick Brown contacted him with questions about his craft and also asked if he would be interested in designing a cover for his son Dan's new album, Angels and Demons.
 Brown's music career fell through but he contacted Langdon again several years later to request re-use of the original Angels and Demons ambigram as well as to commission Langdon for more, this time for his book Angels & Demons.
 The two became friends and Langdon served as partial inspiration for Robert Langdon, the main character of Angels and Demons, The Da Vinci Code, and subsequent novels.
 Langdon later created the animated title for The Da Vinci Code film as well as the logo of the Depository Bank of Zurich, a fictional bank in the movie.
 A second edition of Wordplay was published in 2005.

 In 2007, Langdon and fellow graphic artist Hal Taylor won an award from the Type Directors Club for their font Flexion.
 Two years later, along with Jason Santa Maria, Khoi Vinh, Liz Danzico, and Dan Cederholm, Langdon created Typedia, a wiki-style font library.
 In 2012, he put on an exhibition that showed word paintings based on Rorschach tests.
 This was inspired by an Andy Warhol exhibit from the 1990s that featured Warhol's Rorschach paintings.
 In 2013, Langdon did a TEDx talk at Drexel about "the relationship between major changes in typesetting technology and the appearance of horrible new fonts".

 Over the course of his career, Langdon has done work for John Mayer, Aerosmith, Sony Pictures, DirecTV, Nike, and Will Shortz, among others.
 His work has been shown in galleries across the country, including the New Britain Museum of American Art, Type Directors Club, Noyes Museum, Shipley School, University of Maryland, and Drexel University.
 His work has also been featured in U&lc Magazine, Letter Arts Review, and in the Type Directors Club annual.
 Langdon has provided design criticism for magazines such as Critique; forewords for books such as The Art of Deception by Brad Honeycutt and Eye Twisters by Burkard Polster; and prefaces for publications such as Calligraffiti by Niels Shoe Meulman.
-He is or has been a member of the Type Directors Club, the Society of Scribes, and The One Club.
+He has been a member of the Type Directors Club, the Society of Scribes, and The One Club.
 Langdon retired from Drexel in November 2015 after 27 years.

-Personal life
+Personal life and death

-Langdon and his wife Lynn have one daughter, Jessica.
+Langdon and his wife Lynn had one daughter, Jessica.
 While at Drexel, Langdon split his time between Philadelphia's Fairmount neighborhood as well as "a retreat in the Pennsylvanian woods".

+Langdon died January 1, 2026, at the age of 79.